Kartikay1808/Whatsapp-chat-analysis/README.md

    4 Then email this chat to yourself and download it to your system.

    5 So this is how you can easily get your WhatsApp chats with any person or a group for the task of WhatsApp chat analysis.
 In the section below, I will take you through WhatsApp chat analysis with Python.

+  # Data: You can take your personal whatsapp chats to analyise the chats.You can analyze data upto 200 mb according to our this model.